Shakespeare had his Capulet-Montague feud. West Virginia and Kentucky had their Hatfield-McCoy feud.

 But, the Star-Telegram reported, “So intense was the situation” that the judge of the trial stationed deputy sheriffs at the doors of the courtroom to search each spectator for concealed weapons.

-(Note the headline about J. Frank Norris.)
+(In the clip above note the headline about J. Frank Norris.)

 The murder trial of John Beal Sneed ended in a hung jury.